babel/website/docs/learn.md

 ```

 :::info Module Formatters
-Babel can transpile ES2015 Modules to several different formats including
+"Babel can transpile ES2015 Modules to several different formats including
 Common.js, AMD, System, and UMD.
 You can even create your own.
 For more
 details see the <a href="/docs/plugins/">modules docs</a>.
 :::